 Via Team Big Bear Trail Page

-Track via Team Big Bear: Download GPX
+Track via Team Big Bear: Download

 King Road.
 Boring.
 Intersects Midmountain, or you can continue up Thaynes for a boring DT climb.